 In the 18th century geometric forms and minimalist Neoclassical adornments imitating Ancient Roman and Greek architecture influenced the Louis XVI style.
 Queen Marie-Antoinette, an advocate of the decorative arts, favored intricate marquetry and floral designs that were banded by geometrical trims.
-The Regiment chest employs an Oak herringbone veneer border with Ribbon Stripe Mahogany “lozenge” shaped detail.
+The Regiment chest employs a herringbone veneer border with Ribbon Stripe Mahogany “lozenge” shaped detail.
 The original bail design is a twisted ring motif.
 The case is crafted of Ribbon Stripe Mahogany veneers and features a stone top.
 Polished Brass hardware is standard.
 Pictured in 509 Edenton Satin.

 “Historically classic forms continually inspire and shape my design aesthetic as they capture the familiarity of the past, with which I then, interject a modern point of view."

 John Black was a furniture designer and founder of the creative design firm that bears his name, J Black Design.
 At heart, John was both a modernist and a classicist.
 Hardly a conundrum.
 John was known for an understated, classic approach to furniture forms that captures the essence of traditional silhouettes combined with modern touches.
 He was an artist and a mechanic with an unfailing, critical eye for scale and proportion.

 John Black was both a master and a student of design.
 He grew up in the furniture making tradition in North Carolina and received formal training at Kendall College of Art and Design in Grand Rapids, Michigan.
 Before establishing his own firm, John was Vice President of Design for Baker Furniture.
 While John traveled broadly for inspiration, his everyday life was a creative force.
 Sadly, John passed away in 2021 after a brave struggle with cancer.
 He will be sorely missed, though his designs and memory lives on.